 He figures out that should he live 50 more years and the inflation averages 3%, the real value of his death benefit would be only $114,000.

 Despite that, Ben realizes his investments should earn more than 3% interest per annum.
 If he can acquire a 6% yearly return on his $400 a month investments, his account would value over $1.5 million in 50 years.

 That amount is more than enough to make up the shortfall presented in the real value of his level death benefit.
 So, Ben decides to go with this insurance policy.

-The other option is to get a whole life insurance policy with an increasing death benefit.
+The other option is to get a whole life insurance policy with an increasing death benefit or it remains the same.
 If you purchased a universal policy with a death benefit of $500,000, your beneficiaries would receive that amount plus any value accumulated throughout your life.

 The amount of premium you pay dictates the growth of your cover’s cash value.
 If the monthly cost is the same as a level death benefit policy, you can safely assume the cash value is lower.

 However, depending on the life insurance policy you buy, you can use dividends to acquire additional insurance, thereby boosting your death benefits by small (yet still significant) increments every year.

 You now know the details of both types of death benefits.
 But to make it even clearer, we’ve summarized the facts here:

 While deciding between increasing and levelling death benefits seems daunting, universal life insurance policies allow holders to switch between them.
 So, it’s okay to change your mind.

 But as a general rule, we suggest choosing an increasing death benefit if: